RollinSafary/phaser3-ninepatch-plugin/CONTRIBUTING.md

     public interface of the package or it includes significant architecture changes.

--   Feel free to ask for help from other members of the Koreez team via the [github issues](https://github.com/RollinSafary/phaser3-ninepatch-plugin/issues).
+-   Feel free to ask for help from me via the
+    [github issues](https://github.com/RollinSafary/phaser3-ninepatch-plugin/issues).